XR - DORSAL /THORACIC SPINE AP & LATERAL VIEW

 Lateral (LAT) View

-The X-ray beam passes through your body from one side to the other.
-This view is crucial for evaluating the natural front-to-back curves of the spine and the height of the vertebral bodies.
+For the lateral view, you will be positioned on your side, and the X-ray beam will pass from one side of your body to the other.
+This view is crucial for evaluating the natural front-to-back curvature of your spine, assessing for fractures, and checking the height of the vertebral bodies and the spaces between them.

 List of Parameters

-• Vertebral Alignment and Curvature: Assessing the spine from both the front and side to check for any abnormal curves like scoliosis or kyphosis.
+• Vertebral Alignment and Curvature: Assessing if the spine has any abnormal sideways curves (scoliosis) or excessive forward rounding (kyphosis).

-• Vertebral Body Height and Shape: Measuring the height of each individual vertebra.
-A loss of height can be a clear sign of a compression fracture.
+• Vertebral Body and Disc Space Height: Measuring the height of the bones and the spaces between them.
+A loss of height can indicate compression fractures or degenerative disc disease.

 Why This Test